cskozlowski/mmu2/README.md

 # mmu2
+WARNING:  This project is a work in progress and requires a knowledge of Mk3 hardware and software.
+If you don't know what you
+          are doing, ou can PERMANTANTLY damage your hardware.
+I hope you have been appropriately warned.

-This code was developed on an Arduino Mega board using three 8825 stepper motors to control the MMU2 multi-color print head
+This code was developed on an Arduino Mega board using three 8825 stepper motors to control the MMU2 multi-color print head.
+It was designed to operate with the PRUSA mk3 printer.

+A serial cable is required (5 pin) in order to communicate between this board and the Mk3 controller.
+(Vcc, Tx, Rx, GND, Reset).
+Only 3 pins are required (Tx, Rx and Reset) in order to work properly with the Mk3.